Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Canonical nice splittings

 In Section \ref{sec:UH1_biflexible}, we constructed from invariant free splittings a canonical splitting which has an edge with trivial or $\Zmax$ stabilizer or is biflexible.
 Recall from Definition~\ref{de:biflexible} that that $(A,\calp)$ is \emph{flexible} if $\Out(A,\calp^{(t)})$ is infinite.
 A splitting $S$ of $F_N$ is \emph{biflexible} if all its edge stabilizers are finitely generated non-abelian and there exist two vertices $v_1,v_2$ in different $F_N$-orbits such that for every $i\in\{1,2\}$, $(G_{v_i},\Inc_{v_i})$ is flexible.

-\begin{lemma} Let $A$ be a free group and $\calp$ a non-empty collection of conjugacy classes of non-abelian subgroups.
+\begin{lemma} Let $A$ be a finitely generated free group and $\calp$ a non-empty collection of conjugacy classes of non-abelian subgroups.
 Assume that $(A,\calp)$ is flexible.
 Then one of the following holds: \begin{enumerate} \item the Grushko decomposition of $A$ relative to $\calp$ is non-sporadic; \item there is a canonical non-trivial free splitting of $A$ relative to $\calp$ ---in particular it is invariant under $\Out(A,\calp)$; \item $A$ is one-ended relative to $\calp$ and the canonical $\Zmax$ JSJ decomposition of $A$ relative to $\calp$ is non-trivial. \end{enumerate} \end{lemma}

 \begin{proof} Assume that (1) does not hold.
 If the Grushko decomposition of $A$ relative to $\calp$ is non-trivial (hence sporadic), then it contains a unique reduced free splitting (this is the splitting with a single orbit of edges), so Assertion (2) holds.
 Thus, we may assume that $A$ is one-ended relative to $\calp$.
+This allows to consider the canonical $\Zmax$ JSJ decomposition of $(A,\calp)$, and we will prove that it is non-trivial.
 Since $\Out(A,\calp^{(t)})$ is infinite, there exists a non-trivial $\Zmax$-splitting of $A$ relative to $\calp$ by Paulin's argument and Rips theory (\cite{Pau2,BF95}, see for instance \cite[Theorem~7.14]{GL_automorphisms} for this precise statement).
-If the $\Zmax$ JSJ decomposition of $A$ relative to $\calp$ is trivial, then the pair $(A,\calp)$ has to be QH with sockets (see \cite{Sel} or Proposition \ref{prop:QH}) and in particular, every group in $\calp$ is cyclic.
+If the canonical $\Zmax$ JSJ decomposition of $A$ relative to $\calp$ is trivial, then the pair $(A,\calp)$ has to be QH with sockets (see \cite{Sel} or Proposition \ref{prop:QH}) and in particular, every group in $\calp$ is cyclic.
 This is a contradiction. \end{proof}

 \begin{cor} To any biflexible splitting of $F_N$, one can associate canonically (in an $\Out(F_N)$-equivariant way) a nice splitting. \end{cor}

 \begin{proof} Let $S$ be a biflexible splitting, and let $v_1,\dots, v_k$ be the collection of flexible vertices, with $k\geq 2$.
 We construct the canonical nice splitting $S'$ as follows.